dotnet/linker/docs/design/reflection-flow.md

 }
 ```

-All calls to methods annotated with LinkerUnsafe will result in a warning and the linker will not analyze linker-safety within the method body or the parts of the static callgraph that are only reachable through this method.
+All calls to methods annotated with LinkerUnfriendly will result in a warning and the linker will not analyze linker-friendliness within the method body or the parts of the static callgraph that are only reachable through this method.

 TODO: Do we care about localization issues connected with the message string?
-Do we need an enum with possible messages ("this is never safe", "use different overload", "use different method", etc.) This is probably the same bucket as `ObsoleteAttribute`.
+Do we need an enum with possible messages ("this is never friendly", "use different overload", "use different method", etc.) This is probably the same bucket as `ObsoleteAttribute`.

 ## Escape hatch: DynamicDependencyAttribute annotation